 Trade payables are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method.

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

 p.
 Borrowings